art-institute-of-chicago/data-aggregator/database/dumps/local/README.md

 The Art Institute of Chicago provides access to all of our public data through a single, unified [API](https://api.artic.edu) (Application Programming Interface).
 It’s powered by a data hub, a system our engineers built to collect public information from a number of different internal systems.
 In our API, you’ll find data on our collections, digital publications, in-gallery interactives, mobile apps, shop products, events, and more.

-For a number of reasons it may be useful to work with all our API data within your own local enviroment.
+For a number of reasons, it may be useful to work with all our API data within your own local enviroment.
 We've made it easy to do so by providing a full data dump of our entire API here in this repo.

 ## Features